tatem-games/verdaccio-google-oauth-ui/README.md

 n4bb12
 ```

-If you see your GitHub username, you are ready to start installing and publishing packages.
+If you see your Google username, you are ready to start installing and publishing packages.

 ## Logout